 The SHARED SPOOL MODS have traditionally provided additional job selection criterion that could be used by one job to indicated that it should be selected for execution on a system containing a specific resource, or that it should be selected or not selected based on the execution status or resource requirements of other related jobs.
 Please note that it is NOT necessary to be running a Multi-Access Spool Configuration, or MAS to take advantage of this package.
 Beginning with this release of the SHARED SPOOL MODS the control of jobs has been extended to include operational controls that can be used to place limits on the total number of jobs that may run concurrently in each job class on each system within a MAS, regardless of the availability of JES2 or WLM initiators.
-We use this feature to provide operational controls that allow us to use WLM managed initiators for jobclasses that must be otherwise regulated, such as job classes that require a finite number of tapes.
-Other system level controls can be used to limit concurrently executing jobs from a singe user, or group of users based on either jobname or userid.

-Additionally job selection can be altered in the following ways -
+We use this feature to provide operational controls that allow us to use WLM managed initiators for job classes that must be otherwise regulated, such as job classes that require a finite number of tapes.
+Other system level controls can be used to limit concurrently executing jobs from a single user, or group of users based on either a job name or user id mask.
+Additionally job selection can be altered in the following ways;

-- All jobs can be delayed from the time they are first read until they are eligible for execution by some number of seconds. - Delay a job by some specified amount of time, up to 100 hours. - Delay a job until some specific time of day occurs.
+- All jobs can be delayed from the time they are first read until they are eligible for execution by some number of seconds.
+This is to prevent a specific type of error when using /AFTER and /BEFORE statements. - Delay an individual job by some specified amount of time, up to 100 hours. - Delay an individual job until some specific time of day occurs.

-System specifications can be set to restrict jobs, even jobs using WLM managed initiators in the following ways -
+System specifications can be set to restrict jobs, even jobs using WLM managed initiators in the following ways;

-- A limit may be set for the number of jobs that can run in each job class. - A limit may be set that limits the number of active jobs based on characters in the jobname. - A limit may be set that limits the number of active jobs based on characters in the userid associated with each job.
+- A limit may be set for the number of jobs that can run in each job class within a single MAS member. - A limit may be set that limits the number of active jobs based on characters in the job name. - A limit may be set that limits the number of active jobs based on characters in the user id associated with each job.

-A special option is available to prevent the use of the '\$SJ(jobnumber)' to force a job into execution if it is needed.
+A special option is available to prevent the use of the '\$SJ(jobnumber)' command that will force a job into execution if it is needed.
 If the \$SJ command is allowed, it will also override all of the above options that could prevent a job from moving into execution.